shrivastavarashmi/aiskafka-af/README.md

 - KafkaTrigger: will be triggered when a message is posted into a Kafka Topic, and will forward the message to an Event Hub

-This Azure Function uses the Kafka Extention: https://github.com/Azure/azure-functions-kafka-extension
+This Azure Function uses the Kafka Extention: https://github.com/Azure/azure-functions-kafka-extension So, you'll have to clone it, in order to compile this function.

 I've installed Kafka on Windows and Linux, and added some of the commands I've used in the .bat/.sh files.
 On Windows I've used the Offset Explorer 2.1: https://www.kafkatool.com/download.html